CAREamics/careamics.github.io/docs/guides/usage/training.md

 ## Training by passing a CAREamicsTrainData object

 CAREamics provides a class to handle the data loading of custom data type.
 We will dive in more details in the next section into what this class can be used for.
+Here is a brief overview of how it passed to the `train` method.

 ```python title="Training by passing a CAREamicsTrainData object"
 from careamics import CAREamicsTrainData